 What happens if/when it rains?

 If it is a bit drizzly, we will do the workout outside; it’s so nice being outside in the fresh air and greenery, amazing for well-being, mind and body.
-If it is torrential, we do the workout inside the gallery at The Whitaker, surrounded by stunning works of art.
-If/when we do go inside, I usually do a circuit style session, which works best in that space.
-The park and gallery/museum are so lovely!
+If it is torrential, we try to take the session inside / undercover if venue / space is available.
+If it was ever beyond torrential, Kate will cancel the session and give as much notice as possible.

 Do I need a special type of pram/buggy?